The boundary of the irreducible components for invariant subspace varieties: The boundary relation and its properties

 We determine the possible isomorphism types of embeddings which have LR-tableaux $\Gamma_1$ and $\Gamma_2$, respectively.
 For each tableau, there is only one realization, up to isomorphy.

 There are no other realizations: Any such embedding occurs in the category $\mathcal S(4)$, so Lemma~\ref{lemma-s4} can be used.
-Considering the LR-tableau for $X$, this module cannot occur as a~summand.
+Considering the LR-tableau for $X$, this module cannot occur as a~summand (since, for example, the LR-tableau for $X$ has a $\singllebox1$ in the third row, but neither $\Gamma_1$ nor $\Gamma_2$ does).
 Hence any realization is a~direct sum of poles and empty pickets.
 Note that the pole $P(0,2,3)$ cannot occur in a~decomposition for $\Gamma_1$ since this would require that $P^2_1$ is a~summand, which is not possible since there is no column of length 2 in $\Gamma_1$.
-Since poles are determined by the rows in which their entries occur, there are no other choices.
+Since each pole $P(S)$ is determined by the sequence $S$, up to isomorphy, and since $S$ determines the entries in the LR-tableau, there are no other choices.

 As a~consequence, the varieties $\mathbb V_{\Gamma_1}$ and $\mathbb V_{\Gamma_2}$ have the same dimension, and each consists of only one orbit.
 Hence

 Thus, $\Gamma_1$ and $\Gamma_2$ are not in boundary relation, but clearly $\Gamma_1>_{\sf dom}\Gamma_2$.